planetfederal/qgis-lessons-plugin/docs/source/writing_lessons.rst

 Replace *lesson_module* with the reference to your lesson module (which you should have imported), and add as many entries as module you have created in your set of lessons.

-An example of a plugin that adds a collection of lessons can be found in the ```lessonscollectionplugin``` folder of this repository.
+An example of a plugin that adds a collection of lessons can be found in the ```examplelessons``` folder of this repository.
 Use is as a template for you own collections.
 If using it, you do not have to manually call the ```addLessonModule``` method.
 The plugin will automatically discover all available lessons.
-The only thing you have to do is to add your lessons under the ```lessons``` subfolder, each of them in its corresponding subfolder, as described above.
+The only thing you have to do is to add your lessons under the ```_lessons``` subfolder, each of them in its corresponding subfolder, as described above.

 Creating a lesson